rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-3-characteristic-subset.md

 **CLARIFICATION**
 Any element in a CSS is unique to its CSS.
-Put differently, distinct characteristic subsets are disjoint.
+Put differently, any two distinct characteristic subsets are disjoint.

 (1) For two distinct sets (s,t in P) to have coupled characteristic subsets, (s & t) would have to be non-empty.
 That is because css(s) is still a subset